gopinathsjsu/individual-project-VarshithPabb1setty/README.md

 **Cons:** Can introduce additional complexity with multiple strategy classes.
 Requires proper handling of the context where strategies are switched.

+## Note: **All the Documentation and other UML Diagrams are in the folder CardValidator/Documentatio & Diagrams.**

 ## Dependency Management